Auth0.Android Save and Renew Tokens

 properties from the Credentials instance.
 This is the preferred method to manage user credentials.

 Credential Managers are included as part of the Auth0.Android SDK.
-If this is not part of your dependencies yet, make sure to check the documentation.
+If this is not yet part of your dependencies, follow the instructions in Auth0.Android.

-.
-This class has the same methods as the one above, but encrypts the data before storing it using a combination of RSA and AES algorithms along with the use of Android KeyStore.
+encrypts the data before storing it, using a combination of RSA and AES algorithms along with Android KeyStore.

 Using the CredentialsManager class